UK-Export-Finance/dtfs2/doc/tfm-sso.md

    will not be available.
 We get around this by auto-submitting a hidden form from our own site, which includes the values provided in the Entra ID response, therefore allowing us to now access the user's session cookie.
-Why we need access to the user's session is discussed in point 4 below.
+Why we need access to the user's session is discussed in the point 4.

 4. When we validate the Auth Code in TFM API, we need to ensure that the Auth Code response we received from Entra ID is from the actual request that the